CallMeKoin/Calculator/README.md

-This is just source code for people who don't trust me
+The source code is for people who don't trust me